 Despite the myriad of non-compliant payroll and accountancy providers in the UK, there are still many trustworthy options out there.
 What you need to look for are well-established providers with accreditations from reputable firms such as Professional Passport.
 You can also check the APSCo list of providers – these payroll providers are audited and vetted to ensure their compliance.

 Be cautious of firms that have popped up in the last couple of years and whose websites don’t contain much information.
 Companies that are shut down due to dodgy arrangements can tend to pop up again under a different name but with the same directors.
 You can check Companies House to find out this information.
 If you cannot find the name of the company you are researching, it is possible they operate under a different company name than their brand name (not illegal) or potentially are a company in the Isle of Man or Guernsey – which could mean its an offshore arrangement.

-Churchill Knight & Associates Ltd is a Professional Passport accredited accountancy and payroll provider and is on the APSCo list of affiliated providers.
+Churchill Knight & Associates Ltd is a Professional Passport accredited provider.
 Established in the UK in 1998 as a family-owned business, Churchill Knight advises contractors and freelancers of their legal payroll options including limited company accountancy and umbrella company PAYE.
 From its office near London, the team of specialist contractor accountants has helped over 20,000 contractors get paid on time – and always in full compliance with all HMRC legislation.